 My work unfolds from a deep material investigation of poetics and the autobiographical, combined with installation, glass, and photography.
 Within the infinite opaqueness and liquidity of poetics words shatter, phrases fragment and meaning slips.
 This entropic capacity of language ruptures the boundaries of established meaning and dominant thought which fortify the justification and reproduction of violence.
 I’m attracted to the material contradictions of glass: rigid but malleable, delicate yet dangerous, transparent but also fracturing and, therefore, opaque.
 I, thus, utilize glass to conceptually embody both the everyday risk of anti-black violence and the precocity and malleability of blackness in the face of this violence.

-Central to my practice is the reuse, deconstruction, and reconfiguration of materials which correlate to the fragility and fungibility of blackness.
-I engage these acts of cycling and re-articulation by using the same materials from prior installations to formulate the next.
-These "reoccurrences" which develop into new forms represents the ways in which repetition is both a symbol of black cultural production and its reliance on an order of temporal engagement in which the second time encodes an emergent originality.
+Furthermore, central to my artistic methodology is the reuse, deconstruction, and reconfiguration of materials, like glass and language, which correlate to the fragility and fungibility of blackness.
+I engage in metonymic acts of reuse and re-articulation by employing the same materials from prior installations to formulate the next.
+These reoccurrences that develop into new forms represent the ways in which repetition is both a symbol of black cultural production and its reliance on an order of temporal engagement in which the second time encodes an emergent originality.

 charisse.weston [at] gmail.com